Conventional wisdom sucks! Or why I don’t use tight, trailing or breakeven stops.

 Reversals on the Emini tend to be 1 to 2 points and so rather than sit through this I like to be out, having taken my profits.

 Normally, if I’ve entered well, my “Magic 4 Points” profit target is very close to this “Pro Signal” exit – and so I’m happy to be out.
 If I’ve missed a good entry then I’ll just exit at market as soon as I see the “Pro Signal” – and hope to get 2 to 3 points of profit.

-UPDATE: We’re seeing a lot more volatility in the Emini these days (September 2011) and “Pro Signal” exits are routinely showing 6 to 8 points of profit, when the entry is good.
+We’re seeing a lot more volatility in the Emini these days and “Pro Signal” exits are routinely showing 6 to 8 points of profit, when the entry is good.

-The “Room to Move” 4 point stop loss …
+Give your trades “Room to Move” with a 4 point stop loss

 One of the things that differentiates Professionals from Amateurs is the size of their stop.